juliendenize/eztorch/docs/source/get_started/prepare_data.md

         --fps 30
     ```

-3. [Optional] Prepare a csv file that contains the path, the labels and video duration.
+3. [Optional] Prepare a CSV file that contains the path, the labels and video duration.

-    ```bash
-    cd eztorch

-    input_folder="./kinetics200_downscaled_extracted/train/"
-    output_folder="./kinetics200_downscaled_extracted/"
-    output_filename="train.json"

-    python run/datasets/create_frames_video_files.py \
-        --input-folder $input_folder \
-        --output-folder $output_folder \
-        --output-filename $output_filename
-    ```
-Although step 2 and 3 are optional, we performed those and our configured scripts for Kinetics200 use a frame decoder.
+Although steps 2 and 3 are optional, we performed those and our configured scripts for Kinetics200 use a frame decoder.
 It is possible to update them to use a video decoder in case you do not want to extract the frames.

 ### HMDB51